Common Questions

 We will likely cover a lot in our time together!
 I don’t expect you to remember everything, so I’ll provide you with a personalized lactation plan and some curated resources based on your needs.

-After our initial consult, you are welcome to reach out with and additional questions: I may have a quick answer or we may need to schedule a follow up so I can reassess your latch or milk supply.
+After our initial consult, you are welcome to reach out with any additional questions: I may have a quick answer or we may need to schedule a follow up so I can reassess your latch or milk supply.

 -

-Prenatal home visit: $200; Prenatal telehealth consult: $175
+Prenatal home visit: $225; Prenatal telehealth consult: $200

-Follow up home visit: $250; Follow up telehealth consult: $200
+Follow up home visit: $225; Follow up telehealth consult: $200

 -